ning/cosmic/README.md

 # Overview

-Cosmos2 is a Ruby library and commandline tool for service deployment automation.
+Cosmic is a Ruby library and commandline tool for service deployment automation.
 The core idea is that deployments of machines & services should be scripted so that they are reproducable and easier to understand.
-Cosmos2' aim is to help writing these scripts by providing a simplified interface to services commonly used during deployment plus a little bit of DSL sugar to keep the scripts concise and easy to understand.
-The DSL part is kept to a minimum however, Cosmos2 scripts are still normal Ruby scripts with all the benfits that that brings.
+Cosmic' aim is to help writing these scripts by providing a simplified interface to services commonly used during deployment plus a little bit of DSL sugar to keep the scripts concise and easy to understand.
+The DSL part is kept to a minimum however, Cosmic scripts are still normal Ruby scripts with all the benfits that that brings.

-Cosmos2 itself requires Ruby 1.8.7 or newer, however some plugins require Ruby 1.9 (e.g. the IRC plugin) or JRuby (e.g. the JMX plugin).
+Cosmic itself requires Ruby 1.8.7 or newer, however some plugins require Ruby 1.9 (e.g. the IRC plugin) or JRuby (e.g. the JMX plugin).

 # Concepts

 ## Plugins

-The Cosmos2 core provides little in terms of actual deployment support, all that is contained in the plugins.
-Each Cosmos2 plugin is a wrapper around an existing ruby library or external API that simplifies interaction with the service specifically for deployments.
+The Cosmic core provides little in terms of actual deployment support, all that is contained in the plugins.
+Each Cosmic plugin is a wrapper around an existing ruby library or external API that simplifies interaction with the service specifically for deployments.
 This also means that you won't have access to all capabilities of that service, only to those that make sense for deploying machines/services.
 However, plugins usually provide access to the underlying library/API so that you can interact with that directly if necessary.

 ## Authentication system

-Cosmos2 provides built-in support for authentication that can be used by all plugins.
+Cosmic provides built-in support for authentication that can be used by all plugins.
 The goal there is to perform deployments as a specific person and not using some general account such as `root` or `eng` or something like that.
 This allows to track deployments more accurately and also to have more fine-grained control over who can perform which deployment steps.

-Cosmos2 itself can currently authenticate against an LDAP server, and then pull credentials from there to authenticate other services, or use the LDAP credentials themselves for LDAP-enabled services.
-Depending on the service setup, this would allow a single-sign-on style deployment where the person performing the deployment only has to authenticate once at the start of the deployment, and from then on all other steps would be automatically authenticated by Cosmos2.
+Cosmic itself can currently authenticate against an LDAP server, and then pull credentials from there to authenticate other services, or use the LDAP credentials themselves for LDAP-enabled services.
+Depending on the service setup, this would allow a single-sign-on style deployment where the person performing the deployment only has to authenticate once at the start of the deployment, and from then on all other steps would be automatically authenticated by Cosmic.

 ## Messages

-The environment that Cosmos2 plugins run in, provides the ability to send and listen to messages.
+The environment that Cosmic plugins run in, provides the ability to send and listen to messages.
 These messages are basically tagged strings.
 A plugin then can express interest in messages with specific tags.
 In addition, deployment scripts can wire some plugins to specific tags, e.g.:

     irc.connect :channel => '#test', :to => [:info, :galaxy]
     notify :msg => 'A message, yay !', :tags => :info

 This example wires a specific IRC channel, `#test`, to all messages that are tagged `:info` or `:galaxy`, and then sends an explicit message tagged as `:info`, which because of the wiring will then be posted by the IRC plugin to that channel.

-Cosmos2 plugins usually either produce messages (these are typically the plugins that perform actual deployment steps) or consume message (e.g. for keeping record of the deployment progress).
+Cosmic plugins usually either produce messages (these are typically the plugins that perform actual deployment steps) or consume message (e.g. for keeping record of the deployment progress).

 ## Dry-run

-One of the core concepts of Cosmos2 is the dry-run mode.
+One of the core concepts of Cosmic is the dry-run mode.
 When it is turned on (via configuration or commandline switch), then all plugins will omit messages that by default are output to standard out, instead of performing the actions.
 In effect, the script will output the steps it would take, but not actually perform these steps.

 ## DSL

-Cosmos2 adds only a few pieces of syntactic sugar, all geared at eliminating syntactic noise and keeping the scripts short and to the point.
+Cosmic adds only a few pieces of syntactic sugar, all geared at eliminating syntactic noise and keeping the scripts short and to the point.

 ### `with` construct

-Cosmos2 borrows the `with` construct from languages such as JavaScript or Pascal:
+Cosmic borrows the `with` construct from languages such as JavaScript or Pascal:

     with irc do
       write :msg => 'Hello world', :channels => '#test'